Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Introduction

-Over the past few years, various deep generative models (viz., energy-based models, variational autoencoders, generative adversarial networks, normalizing flows) \cite{BLLW2022} have been proposed in the literature to model the distribution of input training patterns and generate new samples.
-Among these, Generative Adversarial Networks (GANs) have been found to be immensely successful in generating high-quality synthetic images from an existing distribution of sample real images.
-The purpose of this work is to put forward a GAN architecture for generating realistic-looking synthetic forestry images conditioned on certain phenotypic attributes.
+Over the past few years, various deep generative models (e.g., energy-based models, variational autoencoders, generative adversarial networks, normalizing flows) \cite{BLLW2022} have been proposed in the literature to model the distribution of input training patterns and generate new samples.
+Among these, Generative Adversarial Networks (GANs) have proven immensely successful in generating high-quality synthetic images from an existing distribution of sample real images.
+In this work, we propose a GAN-based architecture for generating realistic-looking synthetic forestry images conditioned on certain phenotypic attributes.
 We use the greenness of vegetation canopy as a condition in generating synthetic images.
-Canopy greenness measurements provide information about the foliage present and its colors.\footnote{\url{https://phenocam.nau.edu/webcam/about/}} Tracking canopy greenness is instrumental in the comprehensive understanding of the sources and sinks of carbon to reduce uncertainties in global carbon cycle.
-Further, (a) the leaf emergence increasing the greenness impacts the hydrologic processes by evapotranspiration; (b) the senescence in autumn, during which the leaves color switches from green to yellow and/or red \cite{KBGJ2005} influences nutrient cycling process by adding nutrients to the forest floor; (c) the amount and the condition of the foliage present affects the surface energy balance.
+Canopy greenness measurements provide information about the foliage present and its colors.\footnote{\url{https://phenocam.nau.edu/webcam/about/}} Tracking canopy greenness is instrumental in comprehensive understanding of the sources and sinks of carbon to reduce uncertainties in the global carbon cycle.
+Additionally, (a) the leaf emergence, which increases greenness, impacts hydrologic processes through evapotranspiration; (b) the senescence in autumn, during which leaf color transitions from green to yellow and/or red \cite{KBGJ2005}, influences the nutrient cycling process by contributing nutrients to the forest floor; (c) the amount and condition of the foliage present affect the surface energy balance.